Johannesburg: Star Alliance Flights Starting at €338 From all Over Europe

 Swiss Airlines

-If you’re planning on flying to South Africa, the Star Alliance airlines have great prices for you.
-You can fly to Johannesburg with Swiss and Lufthansa from most European countries (without luggage) or with Ethiopian Airlines from Paris (incl.
-2x 23kg of luggage!).
+If you’re planning on flying to South Africa, the Star Alliance member SWISS has great prices for you.
+You can fly to Johannesburg from Copenhagen, Dublin and Paris starting at €410.
+Adding 23 kg of luggage increases the price by €80 – €110, depending on the route.

 Search & Book